Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models: Discussion

 \section{Discussion}

-In this paper, we have developed a novel goodness-of-fit test based on the maximum entry-wise deviation of the centered and re-scaled observed adjacency matrix and demonstrated that its asymptotic null distribution is the Gumbel distribution when $k=o(n/\log^2n)$, which significantly relaxes the condition in \cite{Lei:2016}.
+In this article, we have developed a novel goodness-of-fit test based on the maximum entry-wise deviation of the centered and re-scaled observed adjacency matrix and demonstrated that its asymptotic null distribution is the Gumbel distribution when $k=o(n/\log^2n)$, which significantly relaxes the condition in \cite{Lei:2016}.
 The test is different from those used in traditional methods based on independent random variables, in which the goodness-of-fit is assessed by the sum of residual squares.
-For stochastic block models, the residual is a matrix.
-The proposed test incorporates the signal change among different blocks nested in the residual matrix to test the goodness-of-fit of the model.
-We note that one particular application of the goodness-of-fit test is to decide if a network is from an Erd\H{o}s--R\'{e}nyi model.
-In this case, we are essentially testing whether the entries of $A$ are independent samples of a Bernoulli random variable.
-As such, our proposed test is not as powerful as the test proposed in \cite{Lei:2016}, which uses the extreme singular values of the residual matrix as the test statistic (see supplementary materials for simulation results).
-It is known that extreme singular values can be used as an effective tool to detect the low-rank structure in a noisy random matrix \citep{Chatterjee:2015}.
+For stochastic block models, the residual is a matrix, and the proposed test incorporates the signal change among different blocks nested in the residual matrix to test the goodness-of-fit of the model.
+In the case of degree-corrected stochastic block model with unknown degree parameters, through simulation studies, we show that the distribution of $T_{n2}$ under the null deviates from the Gumbel distribution with $\mu=-2\log(2\sqrt{\pi})$ and $\beta=2$.
+Finding the asymptotic null distribution of $T_{n2}$ under the degree-corrected stochastic block model is a challenging task, as the estimated degree parameters $\widehat\omega_i$, $i=1,\ldots,n$, introduce complex dependencies between the entries of the re-scaled adjacency matrix.
+As such, the theoretical arguments used in the current article can no longer be directly applied or extended to obtain the asymptotic null distribution of $T_{n2}$.